-Other longer-established malls continue to improve their range of outlets, Emirates Boulevard next to the elegant Jumeirah Emirates Towers Burjuman, City Centre, Lamcy Plaza, Wafi City , Al Mamzar Shopping Centre and Mercato Mall, are just a few worth visiting.
-The Gold and Diamond Park, although technically not a mall, is a destination on every shoppers’ list.
+Other longer-established malls continue to improve their range of outlets, Emirates Boulevard next to the elegant Jumeirah Emirates Towers, Burjuman, City Centre, Lamcy Plaza, Wafi City , Al Mamzar Shopping Centre and Mercato Mall, are just a few worth visiting.
+The Gold and Diamond Park, although technically not a mall, is also a destination on every shoppers’ list.

-Ajman City Centre, a cornucopia of shopping and entertainment, is on the coast road from Sharjah to Ra’s al-Khaimah whilst Safeer Mall is also a popular retail destination.
+Ajman City Centre, a cornucopia of shopping and entertainment, is on the coast road from Sharjah to Ra’s al-Khaimah, whilst Safeer Mall is also a popular retail destination.

 Manar Mall in the heart of the city is the oldest and one of the most popular shopping malls in the emirate.
 It has been joined in recent years by Safeer Mall, which also has outlets in Sharjah and Ajman, and Al Hamra Mall.
 Both are medium-sized stores with a wide range of shops and entertainment.

-Fujairah City Centre introduces a diverse mix of new and internationally renowned brands, plus state-of-the-art entertainment and a wide range of food and beverage options to the UAE's east coast.
+Fujairah City Centre introduces a diverse mix of new and internationally renowned brands, plus state-of-the-art entertainment and a mix of food and beverage options to the UAE's east coast.
 The Trade Centre Shopping Mall is a relatively small but useful collection of stores.
 Dana Plaza Shopping Centre is another small shopping centre, this time with a cinema.